timminator/VideOCR/README.md

 - `frames_to_skip`

   The number of frames to skip before sampling a frame for OCR.
 Keep in mind the fps of the input video before increasing.

-- `paddleocr_path`

-  Only available when using VideOCR without PaddleOCR included.
-This specifies the path to the paddleocr executable.
-IF installed via python it should be available in path, so it should be enough to just specify "paddleocr.exe".